-An employee who retires or otherwise voluntarily separates from a position with the University shall be required to submit a letter of resignation as notice of termination at least 15 calendar days prior to the effective date of such resignation.

-- 1. The final paycheck (including earnings to date, overtime, compensatory time and vacation hours) shall be paid to the employee (through the employee's normal election: paper check or electronic deposit) on the day of separation when: - a.
-An employee is discharged; - b.
-An employee has a predetermined ending date; or - c.
-An employee has given at least ten (10) calendar days notice of intention to quit. - 2.
-If the date of pay falls on a Saturday, Sunday, or weekday holiday, actual payment may be made on the next business day.
-Monday through Friday will be considered business days (including Medical Centers and other 24/7 operations). - B. An employee who retires or otherwise voluntarily separates from a position with the University and does not provide at least ten (10) calendar day's notice prior to the effective date of such resignation, consistent with Section A.1. above, shall be issued his/her final pay (including earnings to date, overtime, compensatory time and vacation hours) no later than the next regular pay day in which the earnings for the final date(s) of work would have been normally paid.
-The final paycheck shall be distributed through the employee's normal election (paper check or electronic deposit). - C. Upon submission of a notice of resignation/termination there shall be no withdrawal or stopping or estopping of the resignation/termination except by the written mutual agreement of the University and AFSCME.
+- 1. An employee who retires or otherwise voluntarily separates from a position with the University shall be required to submit a letter of resignation as notice of termination at least 15 calendar days prior to the effective date of such resignation. - a.
+Upon the employee's submission of a written notice of resignation there shall be no withdrawal or rescinding of the resignation except by the written agreement of the University and the employee. - b.
+In the event an employee provides an oral notice of resignation, s/he may rescind such notice within two (2) scheduled work days following the oral notice.
+Such rescission must be made to her/his supervisor, in writing.
+If oral notice of resignation is not rescinded within the two (2) work-day limit, there shall be no withdrawal or rescission of her/his resignation except by the written mutual agreement of the University and the employee. - c.
+With the exception of retirement, the final paycheck (including earnings to date, overtime, compensatory time and vacation hours) shall be paid to the employee in a timely manner normally ten (10) calendar days.
+Retirement compensation shall be provided pursuant to retirement plan regulations. - 1) Upon the employee's request, the final paycheck may be mailed to an address designated by the employee.
+Otherwise, the final paycheck shall be distributed through the employee's normal election (paper check or electronic deposit). - 2) If the date of pay falls on a Saturday, Sunday, or weekday holiday, actual payment may be made on the next business day.
+Monday through Friday will be considered business days at all locations including Medical Centers and other 24-hour/7-day operations. - 2.
+An employee who retires or otherwise voluntarily separates from a position with the University and does not provide at least 10 calendar days prior to the effective date of such resignation, consistent with section A.1. above, shall be issued his/her final pay (including earnings to date, overtime, compensatory time and vacation hours) no later than the next regular pay day in which the earnings for the final date(s) of work would have been normally paid.

-D. JOB ABANDONMENT/RESIGNATION
+B. JOB ABANDONMENT / RESIGNATION